 Cloud-based POS systems are sometimes referred to as POS applications because they are often used on mobile devices.
 They are also known as EPOS (electronic point of sale) to reflect the ability to run on internet-connected devices.
 Besides, you can read this article to have a bigger picture of what is a POS system.

-After analyzing, we can see the biggest difference between a Legacy POS system and a Cloud-based system is the way data storing, and each has its pros and cons.
-The following part evaluates detailed information about the differences between the old and new point of sale systems.
+We can see from our analysis that the biggest difference between a legacy POS system and a cloud-based system is how data is stored, and each has advantages and disadvantages.
+The following part evaluates detailed information about the differences between the old and new point-of-sale systems.

-The comparison between Legacy POS and Cloud-based POS
+The comparison of Legacy POS vs Cloud-based POS

 Data storing is one of the main characteristics that distinguish modern POS and traditional.
 However, there are some variable factors that we need to consider.